irfand2/amazon_graph/amazonproject/DEVELOPMENT.md

 <br>

 #### Week of _16 November, 2020_
-Team contract drawn up, signed and submitted by all members.
 Chose dataset and three algorithms to implement and set the project goals.
-Had first meeting to create and divide tasks to be completed during Fall break.
+Had first meeting to create and divide tasks to be completed.
 Started on skeleton of Graph class.

 <br>